 Even people who have an aversion to icy cold weather are tempted by the Arctic and what the pristine wilderness offers.
 It's an adventure.
 Known for its harsh extremes, it is also a nature lover's dream destination.
-Not only does the Arctic offer spectacular natural events, its very remote location is a draw-card for anyone wishing to escape overpopulation and all the stress that accompanies it.
+Not only does the Arctic offer spectacular natural events, but its very remote location is a draw for anyone wishing to escape overpopulation and all the stress that accompanies it.

 Essential Basic-Layer Thermals

-The Arctic winter lasts between November and February, and daily temperatures average at about minus 20C.
-With Summer temperatures hovering around zero in most places, it is only the very brave who will venture to pack in some short sleeve items.
-Even in warmer temperatures, like at the Antarctic Peninsula, more moderate temperatures are still low, between 5C to -5C in the summer.
-Despite the low temperatures, you can still get a sunburn, and you should pack in lip balms, sun protection creams as well as sunglasses.
+The Arctic winter lasts between November and February, and daily temperatures average at about minus 4 degrees Fahrenheit.
+With summer temperatures hovering around 0 in most places, it is only the very brave who will venture to pack in some short-sleeve items.
+Even in warmer temperatures, such as at the Antarctic Peninsula, more moderate temperatures are still low, between 20 to 40 degrees Fahrenheit in the summer.
+Despite the low temperatures, you can still get a sunburn, and you should pack lip balms, sun protection creams, and sunglasses.

-Waterproof Items are a Top Priority
+Waterproof Items Are a Priority

-A priority when knowing what to pack for the Arctic is waterproof jackets and pants.
-This is because snow is constantly melting and you don't want to feel wet and cold while pursuing exciting adventure activities or out sightseeing.
-Of course, the key to staying warm in the Arctic is packing in those all-important accessories like warm scarves, gloves, thick socks and woolen head warmers.
+When packing for the Arctic, don't forget to include waterproof jackets and pants.
+Snow is constantly melting, and you don't want to feel wet and cold while pursuing exciting adventure activities or out sightseeing.
+Of course, the key to staying warm in the Arctic is packing in those all-important accessories such as warm scarves, gloves, thick socks, and woolen head warmers.

 Pack Your Warmest Goose Down Coat